- Case Interview

-However, as I go through all of the channel as well as your website, I can’t seem to find any information as to what should I ask the interviewer at the end of the interview.
+However, as I go through all of the channel as well as your website, I can’t seem to find any information as to what questions to ask in consulting interviews.
 Please notice that I am not referring to those questions everybody has to ask during the case for content purposes.
 I refer to more of the behavior part of the interview.

 Can you provide a few thoughts on this?

 Thank you very much for your strong support for our platform.
-I appreciate these questions because they help pinpoint me to areas of our site that I need to further improve.
+I appreciate these questions to ask in consulting interviews because they help pinpoint me to areas of our site that I need to further improve.

 I am in the mood for some DOs and DON’Ts so let’s do it that way.